-In this paper, we will focus on French partial interrogatives as a case study of how acceptability might or might not be conflated with grammatical norms, and of how sociolinguistic factors might influence speakers' assessments of acceptability.
-Partial interrogatives show a fairly wide range of variation in French, with many different syntactic alternative forms or "variants", which basically all express the same semantic meaning.
+In this paper, we will focus on French wh- interrogatives as a case study of how prescriptive linguistic norms affect acceptability and of how sociolinguistic factors might influence speakers' assessments of acceptability.
+Wh- interrogatives show a fairly wide range of variation in French, with many different syntactic alternative forms or "variants", which basically all express the same semantic meaning.
 From available corpus data (Thiberge, Badin, & Liégeois, 2021), it appears that these variants alternate in production depending on extra-linguistic factors such as context, age group of the speaker, or even a combination of both (not all groups of speakers prefer the same variants in a particular context).
-After a description of the phenomenon, we make predictions as to how judgments of different partial interrogatives depending on different manipulated conditions could help better understanding different aspects of acceptability.
-As will be shown below, our data suggests that speakers show intra-individual variation with respect to the "acceptability" of certain variants as they adapt to the social situation.
-We will take this as evidence that speakers of a language have a more or less developed socio-pragmatic competence to choose a variant that is optimal given a particular social situation.
+After a description of the phenomenon, we derive predictions as to how judgments of wh- interrogatives depending on the manipulated conditions could help to better understand aspects of acceptability.
+As we show below, our data suggests that speakers show intra-individual variation with respect to the "acceptability" of certain variants as they adapt to the social situation.
+In line with works such as Labov et al. (2011), which claim that speakers of a given language or language variety have a sociolinguistic monitor that enables them to detect subtle differences in sociolinguistic incongruities, we take this as evidence that speakers of a language have the sociopragmatic competence to evaluate a variant as optimal - or suboptimal - given a particular social situation.
 Following the norm may not always be the best way for a speaker to fit in.
-We will argue that this is an underlying dimension of acceptability that psycholinguistic approaches should take into account.
+We will argue that this is an underlying dimension that may have to be added to the complexity of acceptability judgments.

-2.1 A wide range of alternatives for asking partial questions in French
+2.1 A wide range of alternatives for asking wh- questions in French

-Following Beyssade and Marandin (2006), Ginzburg and Sag (2000), Marandin (2018), interrogation is a speech act that allows a speaker to ask about a missing piece of information.
-This missing piece of information can be the truth-value of a proposition (polar question with, roughly speaking, a yes or no answer, like : Did you do this thing?).
-This missing piece of information can also, and more specifically, be an unknown element of a set upon which a given predication is stated (partial question: Someone took my apple and ate it.
+Following Beyssade and Marandin (2006), Ginzburg and Sag (2000), and Marandin (2018), interrogation is a speech act that allows a speaker to ask about a missing piece of information.
+This missing piece of information can be the truth-value of a proposition (polar question with, roughly speaking, a yes or no answer, like: Did you do this thing?).
+This missing piece of information can also, and more specifically, be an unknown element of a set upon which a given predication is stated (wh- or partial question: Someone took my apple and ate it.
 Who did this?).
-Without going into a much more detailed semantic analysis of interrogation as a whole (see Hamblin (1973), Karttunen (1977) for foundational work, and all that has been built upon it), we will focus on the coexistence of multiple syntactic variants to ask such partial interrogatives in French.
+Without going into a much more detailed semantic analysis of interrogation as a whole (see Hamblin (1973) and Karttunen (1977) for foundational work), we will focus on the coexistence of multiple syntactic variants to ask such whinterrogatives in French.

-French partial interrogatives are an already well-documented point of linguistic variation, with a wide range of corpus studies starting from the mid-20th century (Adli, 2015; Ashby, 1977; Behnstedt, 1973; Coveney, 2011; Hamlaoui, 2009; Pohl & Straka, 1965;

-Reinhardt, 2019; Söll, 1983; Terry, 1970; Thiberge, Badin, & Liégeois, 2021).
-The examples in (1) are some of the main forms available to French speakers when asking a partial question.
-Partial questions like (1a) will be described as "in situ" (IS), (1b) as "fronting" (F), (1c) as "fronting with inversion" (FINV), (1d) as "fronting with est-ce que" (FESK), (1e) as "clefting", and (1f) as "fronting with complementizer".
+French wh- interrogatives are an already well-documented point of linguistic variation, with a wide range of corpus studies starting from the mid-20th century (Adli, 2015; Ashby, 1977; Behnstedt, 1973; Coveney, 2011; Hamlaoui, 2009; Pohl & Straka, 1965; Reinhardt, 2019a; Söll, 1983; Terry, 1970; Thiberge, Badin, & Liégeois, 2021).
+The examples in (1) are some of the main forms available to French speakers when asking a wh- question.
+Wh- questions like (1a) will be described as "in situ" (IS), (1b) as "fronting" (F), (1c) as "fronting with inversion" (FINV), (1d) as "fronting with est-ce que" (FESK), (1e) as "clefting", and (1f) as "fronting with complementizer".